dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 ## Adding more axes

 When combining data with different measurement scales you will get a more meaningful visualization by having more than a single axis.
-For `Column`, `Bar` `Area` and `Line` you can do so by clicking the **Series tab** in the `Options` dialog.
+For `Column`, `Bar`, `Area` and `Line` you can do so by clicking the **Series tab** in the `Options` dialog.
 If the option is disabled, make sure that the `Data` dimension is on the `Series` axis and that at least two items have been added.

 Four axes are available, two on the left side (axis 1 and 3) of the chart and two on the right side (axis 2 and 4).
 Each axis has a different color and the chart items are going to be colored accordingly.